How to turn company expertise into a recognizable body of thought

 Internal teams often contribute to this fragmentation because they are solving different communication problems.

-Sales wants language that helps advance an opportunity.
+Sales needs language that helps advance an opportunity.
 Product wants to explain capability.
 Executives want to frame the market.
 Marketing wants to attract attention.
 Customer teams want to support adoption.

 These needs should shape emphasis, but they should not produce separate versions of reality.